bstew794/cs1440-Stewart-Braeden-assn1/doc/Instructions.md

 #### Too few or invalid arguments

-When the `src/tt.py` driver is invoked with an empty or invalid `TOOL` name the `usage()` function should be called with no arguments to output the full usage message:
+When the `src/tt.py` driver is invoked with an empty or invalid `TOOL` name the `usage()` function that should be called with no arguments to output the full usage message:

     $ python src/tt.py
     Error: Too few arguments